felangel/bloc/docs/flutterfirebaselogintutorial.md

 [home_screen.dart](_snippets/flutter_firebase_login_tutorial/home_screen.dart.md ':include')

 `HomeScreen` is a `StatelessWidget` that requires a `name` to be injected so that it can render the welcome message.
-It also uses `BlocProvider` in order to access the `AuthenticationBloc` via `BuildContext` so that when a user pressed the logout button, we can add the `LoggedOut` event.
+It also uses `BlocProvider` in order to access the `AuthenticationBloc` via `BuildContext` so that when a user pressed the logout button, we can add the `AuthenticationLoggedOut` event.

-Now let's update our `App` to render the `HomeScreen` if the `AuthenticationState` is `Authentication`.
+Now let's update our `App` to render the `HomeScreen` if the `AuthenticationState` is `AuthenticationSuccess`.

 [main.dart](_snippets/flutter_firebase_login_tutorial/main5.dart.md ':include')